 - You may have protection from day one

-- Employers face a higher evidential burden
+- Employers face a higher burden of proof

 - Some claims are uncapped financially